Moraine Lake's turquoise waters surrounded by mountains

 Prices are not listed on their website, so you’ll have to contact them to inquire.
 I would recommend calling them if you can, as I emailed and didn’t get a response.

-You pick the time you want to start the 4-hour self-guided tour, so this may include a sunrise option, but confirm when booking.
+You pick the time you want to start the self-guided tour, so this may include a sunrise option, but confirm when booking.

 Any other ways to get to Moraine Lake?